ozontech/file.d/plugin/README.md

 [More details...](plugin/output/devnull/README.md)
 ## elasticsearch
-Plugin writes events into Elasticsearch.
+Sends events into Elasticsearch.
 It uses `_bulk` API to send events in batches.
 If a network error occurs batch will be infinitely tries to be delivered to random endpoint.

 [More details...](plugin/output/elasticsearch/README.md)
 ## gelf
-Plugin sends event batches to the GELF endpoint.
+Sends event batches to the GELF endpoint.
 Transport level protocol TCP or UDP is configurable.
 > It doesn't support UDP chunking.
 So don't use UDP if event size may be grater than 8192.

 GELF messages are separated by null byte.
 Each message is a JSON with the following fields: